 6.54.1 Applicability of language

 One problem with identifying obscure language features is that an obscure feature to one person is a “must have” commonly used feature to another.
 That said, Java is a compact language such that most, if not all, of the statements are commonly used.
-There are ways that a feature of the language can be easily misused and as such restrictions on the feature are commonly expressed in coding standards in software development organizations.
+There are ways that a feature of the language can be easily misused and as such, restrictions on the feature are commonly expressed in coding standards in software development organizations.
 For instance, the inclusion of statements other than loop control statements should not be included in a for() statement.
 For instance:

 for (i = 0, total=0; i < 50; i++)